 Facebook Size Guide: How To Create Beautiful Facebook Cover Photos

-In this guide, we’ll cover the recommended sizes for each of the different image types on Facebook, as well as some best practices to consider when designing each of them.
+In this guide, we’ll cover the recommended sizes for each of the different image types on Facebook, including profile photo size, cover/header photo, event cover photo, video size, story, and post image sizes.

 Facebook Profile Picture Size

-The image you select for your profile picture will be seen everywhere - next to any comments you leave, in the popup when someone hovers over your page name, or when someone visits your page.
+The image you select for your profile picture will be seen everywhere - next to any comments you leave, in the popup when someone hovers over your page name, and when someone visits your page.

 Ideally, this image should be a portrait of you (if you are the main focus of the page) or your brand’s logo.
 Remember, this will be the image your friends, customers, and followers will recognize you by, so it’s important to find a picture that represents you or your brand.

 Facebook Cover Photo Size

 If you have content on the sides or the top & bottom edges of your cover photo, there is a risk that it might be cut off on mobile devices.
-So ideally, you should make sure that the most critical information is in the center of your banner image.
+Again, you should make sure that the most critical information is in the center of your banner image.

 Facebook Event Cover Photo Size